keegango/lsqpy/README.md

 p[t+1] = p[t] + h*v[t]
 v[t+1] = v[t] + h/mass*f[t] - drag*v[t]

 Finally, we need to decide on an objective.
-Here we will use a combination
+Here we will use the combination

 	objective = sum_sq(f[t]) + mu*sum_sq(v[t]) for all t

-This object tells us that we want to minimize both the forces we apply as well as the speed of the object. mu is a constant that determines how much we care about the size of the forces versus the size of the velocity.
+This objective tells us that we want to minimize both the forces we apply as well as the speed of the object. mu is a constant that determines how much we care about the size of the forces versus the size of the velocity.

 #### Solution